luyunghsiang/yhluweb/source/research.rst

 Research
 ========

-Dr. Lu's research focuses on improving efficiency of computer systems.
+Dr. Lu's research focuses on improving efficiency of computer systems and analyze large amounts of data from distributed sources.

 Current Topics
 --------------